 The deployment is not reliable and often gives a no error description.
 It also makes it difficult to coordinate the deployment of multiple application instances.

 Start-ups and smaller businesses without much tech experience will find AWS particularly difficult.
-You must understand how to deploy an application manually or by using recipes or Capistrano.
+You must understand ` manually or by using recipes or Capistrano.

 Comparing Scalability of Heroku vs AWS